MakeSchool-Tutorials/Makestagram-Swift-V3/Q18-Liking-Posts/content.md

         }
     }

-You'll notice our callback `success` returns a `Bool` on whether the data was successfully written to our database.
+Our `success` callback returns a `Bool` on whether the network request was successfully executed and our like data was saved to the database.

 ## Unliking Posts

-We've implemented the service method for liking a post.
-Let's implement the reverse of unliking a given post:
+In the previous step, we implemented a service method for liking a post.
+Try to see if you can implement the code for unliking a post.

+Don't continue until you've finished!

+> [solution]
+> Verify your unliking code below:
+>
 ```
 static func delete(for post: Post, success: @escaping (Bool) -> Void) {
     guard let key = post.key else {